 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADOTM-T Secure RSA/ECC/SHA library is delivered.
+The TOE provides the functionality of hash computation if and only if the optional TORNADOTM-T Prime Secure RSA/ECC/SHA library is delivered.

-- A Digital True Random Number Generator (DTRNG FRO M) library that meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES
+- A Digital True Random Number Generator (DTRNG FRO M) library that meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - Fingerprint library is used to compare encrypted fingerprint image template with one saved in Secure Element (SE)

-17 The TOE configuration is summarized in table 1 below:
+16 The TOE configuration is summarized in table 1-1 below: